danielgoncalvesdutra/vlookup/README.md

  Two common reasons to use VLOOKUP are:

-Populating data in a spreadsheet
+-Populating data in a spreadsheet

-Merging data from one spreadsheet with data in another
+-Merging data from one spreadsheet with data in another